srobo/docs/team_admin/discord.md

 ## Joining

-Invite links will be sent to team leaders.
-Only competitors should be given access.
+Invite links will be sent to team leaders which will ensure you're added to the correct team.
+Only team members should be given access.

 Once invited, you'll only have access to a few channels, namely `#welcome-and-rules` and `#welcome-<username>` (with your username in).
 Before you can join, you must read the rules shown in the `#welcome-and-rules` channel, and enter the password for your team in your personal `#welcome-<username>` channel.